 - Effluent filters are not recommended for use with AES systems. - If used, effluent filters shall be maintained on at least an annual basis.
-Follow manufacturer's instructions regarding required inspections, cleaning and maintenance of the effluent filter. - Effluent filters must allow the free passage of air to ensure the proper functioning of the system. - Charcoal filters in vent stacks (for odor control) are not recommended by PEI.
+Follow manufacturer's instructions regarding required inspections, cleaning and maintenance of the effluent filter. - Effluent filters must allow the free passage of air to ensure the proper functioning of the system when utilizing the building roof vent (no high vent present on system). - Charcoal filters in vent stacks (for odor control) are not recommended by PEI.
 They can block air flow and potentially shorten system life.